KonstantinosChaldaiopoulos/NLPexercise3/README.md

 ## Task 10: Few-shot prompting using ChatGPT

 We repeated the second task for all 3 tasks (NER, POS tagging, Chunking) using ChatGPT with few-shot prompting and provided a report.
 See Question_10.

+## Authors
+This repository was created by Konstantinos Chaldaiopoulos